marklin36/1030-final-project/reports/Proposal.md

 # Preprocessing

 Since data is already in tidy format, it has only numerical features and no missing values we only need to apply a suitable scalling to each feature.
 Since all features have rather small and predictable range, we can apply min-max scaler to all of them.
 So in the preprocessed we have 12 features, including the target feature.

+# Github

+Please find all the relevant files in [this repository](https://github.com/marklin36/1030-final-project.git).